 Meetings are held monthly and well-attended due to the friendliness of our group.
 CHISPA participates in Christmas Flavors from Around the World and CSU's annual Hispanic/Latino Youth College Conference.
-For more information please contact Paola Machado, Hispanic Recruiter/Advisor at (706) 507-8852 or e-mail machado_paola@colstate.edu.
+For more information please contact velasquez_shenia@colstate.edu